 Portal House ( previously Morley House and Marine House)

-Portal House is one of the oldest buildings in the village.
-Current research on its origins suggests that it may have been built as a private house called Marine House as early as 1792.
+Current research on Portal House suggests that there was a private house called Marine House on this site as early as 1792.

 By at least 1840 it was a boarding school for girls, run by the Temple family who were already the owners of a private boarding school for boys in the village, Cliffe House School ( now Cliffe House and The White Cliffs Hotel).